kksy/Project5-Pokehunt/README.md

-# PokeHunt
+# PokéHunt

 ## Overview
-PokeHunt is a game based on the Pokémon series.
+PokéHunt is a game based on the Pokémon series.
 It features Google Maps API and the use of geolocation to simulate player adventure to catch Pokémon surrounding the map.

-THIS PROJECT IS UNDER CONSSTRUCTION
+THIS PROJECT IS UNDER CONSTRUCTION

 ## Technologies